jylisadoney/is-204/5-activity.md

 ---
 # Source evaluation activity

-Select one source from each of the three sections below then fill-out the <a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_56y0OyCBP0uvrWR" target="_blank">POLS 235 Activity 3 online worksheet</a> to complete the activity.
+1. Select one source from each of the three sections below
+2. Fill-out the <a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_56y0OyCBP0uvrWR" target="_blank">POLS 235 Activity 3 online worksheet</a> to complete the activity

 <h3>Section 1</h3>
 <ul>